ericphann/ericphann/README.md

 My name is __Eric Phann__.
 I am currently a Business Analyst at Bank of America.
 I am also a grad student in the Data Science & Business Analytics M.S. program at UNC Charlotte.

-This is continuously evolving space for me to showcase all that I've learned and some of my interests.
+This is a continuously evolving space for me to showcase all that I've learned and some of my interests.
 Please feel free to reach out -- I am always happy to connect! :blush: